senocak/Teleskop-PDF-Nodejs/readme.md

 	>Just visit the below url and verify that pdfs are made and one pdf which it is named as **final.pdf**  is created under current timestamp folder for example **pdfs/<timestamp>/final.pdf**

 - /rapor
-	>Just visit the below url and verify that all pdfs are embedded
+	>Just visit the url and verify that all pdfs are embedded

 ## Screenshoots